python/cpython/Doc/library/intro.rst

 option was chosen at the time when Python was compiled and installed.

-This manual is organized "from the inside out:" it first describes the built-in data types, then the built-in functions and exceptions, and finally the modules, grouped in chapters of related modules.
-The ordering of the chapters as well as the ordering of the modules within each chapter is roughly from most relevant to least important.
+This manual is organized "from the inside out:" it first describes the built-in functions, data types and exceptions, and finally the modules, grouped in chapters of related modules.

 This means that if you start reading this manual from the start, and skip to the next chapter when you get bored, you will get a reasonable overview of the